aut-icpc/Arch-linux/README.md

 > Tips
-- For a fully functional base system, pay attention to the packages that you append to the **pacstrap** command, otherwise you may end up having no _text editor_ or _network manager_. for example:
+- For a fully functional base system, pay attention to the packages appended to the end of **pacstrap** command, otherwise you may end up having no _text editor_ or _network manager_. for example:
  `pacstrap /mnt base linux linux-firmware`
-- Set the system clock up to date.
-Otherwise you may face some problems later.
+- Set the system clock up to date, otherwise you may face some problems later.

 ## Post-installation
 - Like setting up a **graphical user interface**, **sound** or a **touchpad**.